 (b) any variation or discharge of an easement under section 5F is required to be approved by the local government instead of the Commission.

-[Section 21W inserted by No. 61 of 1996 s.
+[Section 21W inserted: No. 61 of 1996 s.
 16.]

 21X.
 Registration of notice of resolution

 The Registrar of Titles is to register the notice of resolution if the requirements of this Division are satisfied.